da-penguin-guy/Virgil/README.md

 - Several controllers can control the same preamp
   - Uses multicast to ensure all controllers have up-to-date information
 - Automatically follows Dante subscriptions
-- Allows for preamps to communicate the current mode, such as mic, line, high-z, disconnected, etc.